n0sp0is/n0s/README.md

 - It enables advanced mode for XMO
 - It changes critical passwords to random ones
 - It disables the syslog server, better stability / no overspace usage
+- It gives you access to a powerfull device running an OpenWrt flavour!

 ### !IMPORTANT!:
 !!!!
 The router needs to have the default config applied, or at least the default credentials (admin/admin)